astra-sim/astra-sim-service/README.md

 - client-scripts: [Read the client-scripts documentation](client-scripts/README.md)
 Provide user-facing interfaces, including Jupyter notebooks, that allow users to configure simulations, trigger runs, and visualize results.

-The combination of these components supports model-driven simulation workflows where users can define ASTRA-sim setups programmatically, launch remote simulations, and analyze outcomes—all from interactive notebooks.
+The combination of these components supports model-driven simulation workflows where users can define ASTRA-sim setups programmatically, launch remote simulations, and analyze outcomes - all from interactive notebooks.

 ## Contributing

 You can contribute to ASTRA-sim Service in the following ways:

 - Open an issue in the repository to report bugs or request features.
-- Fork the models repository and submit a pull request (PR) with your changes or extensions.
+- Fork the repository and submit a pull request (PR) with your changes or extensions.

-Contributions are welcome across models, client, and service—to improve schema definitions, enhance automation scripts, and extend backend performance.
+Contributions are welcome across models, clients, and service to improve schema definitions, enhance notebook scripts, and extend server performance.